 If financial aid is based on financial need, then the more debt would be helpful, wouldn’t it?
 Generally, increasing debt does not increase financial aid.
 It may even lead to a decrease in eligibility for need-based financial aid.

 Financial aid is based on financial need.
-Financial need is defined as the difference between the college’s cost of attendance and the expected family contribution (EFC).
-The cost of attendance includes tuition, fees, room and board, books, supplies, equipment, transportation and miscellaneous personal costs.
-The EFC is calculated based on the information provided on the Free Application for Federal Student Aid (FAFSA).
+Financial need is determined by subtracting the Student Aid Index (SAI) from the college’s cost of attendance.
+The cost of attendance includes tuition, fees, housing and food, books, supplies, equipment, transportation and miscellaneous personal costs.
+The SAI is calculated based on the information provided on the Free Application for Federal Student Aid (FAFSA).

 Debt Secured by Reportable Assets